+She began her career in education at Leeward Community College where she spent over a decade leading the campus distance education efforts.
+Stacy started at Kamehameha Schools (KS) in 2006 in the Extension Educational Services Division where she spent nine years serving in various roles which included Project Manager, Department Director and Division Director.
 In 2015, she transitioned over to Kamehameha Schools new Strategy & Innovation Division as an Executive Strategy Consultant.
-Her portfolio of work focuses on designing and incubating KS and statewide educational innovations and building strategic community partnerships that will help Native Hawaiian learners achieve greater post-secondary educational success, enabling good life and career choices.
-Stacy’s work efforts are targeted in the areas of innovation and entrepreneurship, workforce and economic development, alternative education, post-secondary success and college & career pathways.
+Her portfolio of work focused on designing and incubating KS and statewide educational innovations and building strategic community partnerships that aimed to help Native Hawaiian learners achieve greater post-secondary educational success, enabling good life and career choices.
+Stacy’s work efforts targeted the areas of innovation and entrepreneurship, workforce and economic development, alternative education, post-secondary success and college & career pathways.